Art Therapy with Families and Couples

 Join us for this innovative summer course that will explore the use of art therapy with families.
 The summer 2020 course will be offered online.

 The course has been specially designed to provide professional development opportunities for the continuing education of all mental health professionals, particularly those who are involved in the creative arts therapies.
 The seminars meet the guidelines of continuing education set by the Art Therapy Credentials Board.
 The course may be taken for FSU academic credit or for non-credit.

-Students may register for one, two, or all three weekend sessions.
+Students may register for one, two, or all three sessions.
 Each 15-hour segment will offer 1 semester hour of graduate credit or 1.5 Continuing Education Units (CEUs).
 All three weekends total 3 credit hours or 4.5 CEUs.

-Weekend Two: Art Therapy for Trauma Treatment with Children and Families
+Art Therapy for Trauma Treatment with Children and Families